-CoC allocation: Where there is an approved AE, AEs will be responsible for setting any minimum and maximum grant amounts since they will be evaluating provider applications and managing the contracts.
-HCD will be monitoring AEs to ensure that they can effectively manage the number of awards they make.
+CoC allocation: Where there is an approved AE, AEs will be responsible for setting any minimum and maximum grant amounts since they will be evaluating provider

 BOS allocation - Noncompetitive allocation: No individual application minimum and maximum grant amounts will be established by HCD for this allocation.
 The amount of each individual application for available funds within this set-aside shall be determined by the CoC.